component-lib@0.3.2 selects the same source for every build until the manifest

 pcb publish

 Publishes packages by creating annotated git tags.
-Discovers which packages have changed since their last published version and tags them.- No version tag exists (unpublished)
+Discovers which packages

-pcb.toml) hash differs from the published tag
+pcb.tomlhash differs from the published tag.

-- Unpublished: starts at
+- Unpublished: Start at